ritza-co/codecapsules-docs/get-started/backend/go/go-telegram-bot.md

 Confirm your changes by clicking on "Save", then restart your Capsule by toggling the radio button in the top right off and on again.

-## Setup Webhook
+## Set Up Webhook

 The next step is to set up a webhook for your bot.
-Do this by clicking the "Public URL" link on the "Details" tab of the capsule's.
-On the new tab that opens, add `/setwebhook` to the URL and press enter/return to visit the URL.
-If you see `webhook setup ok` then your bot is ready to chat!
+Do this by clicking the "Public URL" link on the "Details" tab of the capsule.
+In the new tab that opens, add `/setwebhook` to the URL and press `enter`/`return` to visit the URL.
+If you see `webhook setup ok`, then your bot is ready to chat!

 ## Chat with the Bot